ashd90/dotfiles/README.md

 Welcome to my dotfiles repository! 🎉

 This repo contains my personal configuration files (dotfiles) used to set up and customize my Unix-like environments.
-Dotfiles help maintain a consistent setup across different machines and make it easy to share, back up, and restore configurations.
+Dotfiles help maintain a consistent setup across different machines and make it easier to keep your environment in sync. ⚙️🖥️

 ## Table of Contents